-We use a variety of analytical and theoretical methods, as well as simple first-principles numerical models that run on desktop computers, and large-scale climate models that require supercomputers.
-My group also has limited involvement in field measurements.
+We use a variety of analytical and theoretical methods, simple first-principles numerical models that run on desktop computers, and large-scale climate models that require supercomputers.
+Our group also occasionally conducts targeted field and laboratory measurements.